Director vs Senior Director: What Are The Differences?

 • Often represents the company externally in industry events, investor meetings, and high-profile negotiations.

 While Directors handle day-to-day team management, Senior Directors take a higher-level approach to leadership.
+A useful expectation shift is that senior directors are often judged by the quality of the decisions they enable, not just the results their own organization produces.

 Related: Director interview questions and answers